ThomasHWik/IT1901/readme.md

 To build, run: `mvn install`

-You can run the app using: `mvn javafx:run`
+You can run the app from ui using: `mvn javafx:run`

 You can run the test using: `mvn test`